ExXzile/Countdown_TV/README.md

-requiers num2word module to be imported can be found here: https://github.com/savoirfairelinux/num2words
+requiers num2word module to be imported can be found here: https://github.com/savoirfairelinux/num2words or simply run 'pip install num2words' from command line

 Countdown letter random weights or chances of being pulled are applied.
 source: http://www.thecountdownpage.com/letters.htm